Hooked Fisherman

 Cons

-The standard for CT center console boats.
-If you're drilling rod holders into a boat, get stainless steel.
-Plastic holders look fine in the store and crack in UV or cold temperatures within a couple seasons.
+Marina rigging shops from Old Saybrook to Essex install these as the default flush-mount on CT center console boats.
+Stainless is worth the extra cost up front if you're drilling into a boat — plastic holders look fine in the store but often crack in UV or cold temperatures within a couple seasons.

 RAM Tube Jr. Rod Holder with RAM Base